-^{}The local WHEAP agency worker who processed and/or verified the information on the furnace application under review shall not conduct quality reviews of the furnace application.
+The local WHEAP agency worker who processed and/or verified the information on the furnace and/or water conservation application under review shall not conduct quality reviews of the selected application.

-Cases selected for the agency internal FQA review must be different from those selected for General Quality Assurance (GQA) review.
+Cases selected for the agency internal PSQA review must be different from those selected for General Quality Assurance (GQA) review.

-WHEAP agencies shall ensure the internal FQA is conducted twice per program year: once by January 31 for October to December activity, and once by May 31 for January to April activity.
-The review shall also include the original or "parent" HE+ Application associated with the furnace service(s) to ensure that eligibility and benefits were accurately determined.
-WHEAP agencies shall upload their completed internal FQA Review, to their current WHEAP contract in the HE+ System, within 3 business days of the January 31 and May 31 deadline (s).
+WHEAP agencies shall ensure the internal PSQA is conducted twice per program year: once by January 31 for October to December activity, and once by May 31 for January to April activity.
+The review shall also include the original or "parent" HE+ Application associated with the program service(s) to ensure that eligibility and benefits were accurately determined.
+WHEAP agencies shall upload their completed internal PSQA Review to their current WHEAP contract in the HE+ System within 3 business days of the January 31 and May 31 deadline(s).
 All activity shall use the Division Program Services Quality Assurance tool, and include an annual minimum of:

-- Five repair cases, or 10% of the total repair cases (whichever is greater) - Five replacement cases, or 10% of the total replacement cases (whichever is greater)
+- Five repair cases, or 10% of the total repair cases (whichever is greater) - Five replacement cases, or 10% of the total replacement cases (whichever is greater) - Five HE+ Water Conservation Program cases, or 10% of the total cases (whichever is greater)

-At the time of the review, the agency reviewer shall add an HE+ System Note to each furnace case, identifying it as having been reviewed.
+At the time of the review, the agency reviewer shall add an HE+ System Note to each Program Services case, identifying it as having been reviewed.

-Upon request by an employee of the Division of Energy, Housing and Community Resources (DEHCR) or a Division-authorized representative, the WHEAP agency shall produce all of the following:
+Upon request by an employee of the Division of Energy, Housing and Community Resources (DEHCR) or a Division-authorized representative, the WHEAP agency shall produce the following:

-- The furnace case

-- 2. The completed QA review tool

-- a.
-The QA tool shall identify the furnace case components reviewed, the results, and the follow-up activities performed to bring the case into compliance with the WHEAP Policy requirements (when applicable).
+- 1. The completed QA review tool - a.
+The QA tool shall identify the furnace case components reviewed, the results, and the follow-up activities performed to bring the case into compliance with the WHEAP policy requirements (when applicable).
 Please ensure Chapter 6 is followed when making any corrections and always enter HE+ System Notes to explain why the application is being corrected.